Readek/RoA-Stream-Tool/README.md

 **Workshop creators**!
 Do you want your character added to the Stream Tool?
 There's [a guide](https://github.com/Readek/RoA-Stream-Tool/wiki/6.-Workshop-characters) to help you do that, don't worry!

 Do you want to adapt this project to another game but can't figure out how to?
 Lucky for you, I'm open for commisions!
-Contact me on Twitter [@Readeku](https://twitter.com/Readeku) or on Discord `Readek#5869`!
+Contact me on [Mastodon](https://mstdn.social/@Readek) or on the project's [Discord Server](https://discord.gg/EX22CTBNrM)!

 Do you want to support this project?
 You can contribute, and get some extra rewards, on [Ko-fi](https://ko-fi.com/readek) or [Patreon](https://www.patreon.com/Readek)!
 Every bit helps towards development of more features and stream tools!